innobead/wasm-demo/README.md

 The same as above

-### 5. Package and Publish the WASI application to the OCI compatible registry
+### 5. Package and publish the WASI application to the OCI compatible registry

 The same as above